programandala-net/imbastardizer/TO-DO.md

   things easier for 'make' and other tools.
 But how?
 - Improve the command line wrapper with optional output file, after SBim.
+- Save a step only if the buffer has changed.

 ## Add